pablodecm/phd_thesis/src/104_chapter_4.md

 the probability of the largest component will tend to 1 while others to 0.
-The softmax output can be used to represent the probability distribution of a categorical distribution in a differentiable way, where the outcome represent the probabilities of each of the $k$ possible outcomes, which will be useful in [Chapter @sec:inferno].
+The softmax output can be used to represent the probability distribution of a categorical distribution in a differentiable way, where the outcome represent the probabilities of each of the $k$ possible outcomes.
+We will make use of this function in [Chapter @sec:inferno].
 When the softmax function and the cross entropy loss are used together for multiclass classification, the optimal Bayes model is:
 $$